-Direct outreach and marketing: Х Use of phone or internet-based services like 211: Х Marketing in languages commonly spoken in the community: Х Making physical and virtual locations accessible to those with disabilities: Х Not applicable:
+Use of phone or internet-based services like 211: Х Marketing in languages commonly spoken in the community: Х Making physical and virtual locations accessible to those with disabilities: Х Not applicable:

 4B-4.
-Compare the number of RRH units available to serve any population from the 2014 and 2015 HIC.
+Compare the number of RRH units available to serve populations from the 2015 and 2016 HIC.

-2014 2015 Difference RRH units available to serve any population in the HIC: 151 178 27
+2015 2016 Difference RRH units available to serve all populations in the HIC: 178 203 25

 4B-5.
-Are any new proposed project Yes applications requesting \$200,000 or more in funding for housing rehabilitation or new construction?
+Are any new proposed project No applications requesting \$200,000 or more in funding for housing rehabilitation or new construction?

 4B-6.
 If "Yes" in Questions 4B-5, then describe the activities that the project(s) will undertake to ensure that employment, training and other economic opportunities are directed to low or very low income persons to comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
-1701u) (Section 3) and HUD's implementing rules at 24 CFR part 135? (limit 1000 characters)
+1701u) (Section 3) and HUD's implementing rules at 24 CFR part 135?